-The total net developable urban area (net developable land) is then estimated using property parcel information.
-It includes all land uses that are suited to redevelopment for commercial, industrial and residential land uses, and excludes schools, parklands, community facilities roads and other land used for transport.
-The amount of open space required by the future community is then divided by the total net urban land area (developable land).
+6-This includes all land uses that are suited to redevelopment for commercial, industrial and residential land uses, and excludes schools, open space, community facilities, roads and other land used for transport.

 This leads to an open space contribution rate of 10 per cent for all commercial, residential and industrial land uses within Monash.
 This is quantified in Table 11.